FrankLawrence/Obsidian-Vault/Computer Programming/Statistical Methods/Expectation and standard Deviation.md

 # Variance
 The **variance** of a discrete random variable $X$ with values $x_{1},..., x_{k}$: $$\begin{align}\sigma^{2}=Var(X)&=E(X-EX)^{2}=\sum\limits_{i=1}^{k}\left[(x_{i}-\mu)^{2}P(X=x_{i})\right]\\&=EX^{2}-(EX)^{2}=\sum\limits_{i=1}^{k}\left[x_{i}^{2}P(X=x_{i})\right]-\mu^{2}\end{align}$$
+It is a measure of how spread out the distribution of a random variable is (measures how far a set of numbers is spread out from their average value).
 The **standard deviation** of $X$ is $$\sigma = SD(X) = \sqrt{Var(X)}$$

 > [!example]- $X = \text{Maximum of two dice throughs}$